‘THE STOLEN EARTH’/’JOURNEY’S END’

 I found this amusing and Catherine Tate does a good David Tennant.
 Now there are three Doctors in this episode.
 If your head’s scratching, I tell you now I am not surprised.
 Don’t let this bother you. 😀

 This gives the chance for the Doctor and his companions to fight back and work together to stop Davros and the Daleks.
-This gave me great moments of happiness I was seeing this band of heroes.
+This gave me great moments of happiness as I was seeing this band of heroes.

-Pretty soon the 26 planets get sent back to their times and places by the two Doctors and Donna, except for Earth.
+Pretty soon, the 26 planets get sent back to their times and places by the two Doctors and Donna, except for Earth.
 The blood-red Supreme Dalek blows up the equipment before it’s blown up by Jack.

 The human Doctor fulfils Dalek Kaan’s prophecy by committing genocide for all the Daleks and destroys the Crucible.
 The ‘real’ Doctor’s not happy and every one of the heroes gets in the TARDIS.